Greek Apricot Tart Recipe (Pasta Flora)

 INGREDIENT NOTES

 Apricot jam: You can use any type of apricot jam that you like!
-Personally, I love using Bonne Mamman’s apricot jam.
+Personally, I love using Bonne Maman’s apricot jam.
 The colour is bright, and it’s so so good!
 You’ll need to buy at least two jars of apricot jam for this recipe.
-The koulourakia cookie dough is sweet, but you can add more jam if you’d like.
+If you’re near a Costco, they sell Bonne Maman’s jam for a really great price.

 Eggs: The eggs need to be at room temperature so that they can incorporate well with the butter and sugar.
 Add the eggs one at a time to the batter, and each egg needs to be fully mixed in before adding in the next egg.
-If the batter starts to curdle at a tablespoon of flour, continue to mix until all of the eggs are incorporated.
+If the batter starts to curdle, add a tablespoon of flour and continue to mix until all of the eggs are incorporated.

 Vegan butter: If you’re looking to make this recipe dairy-free, easily swap out the unsalted butter for vegan butter bakery sticks.
 If you’re using vegan butter, you won’t need to add a pinch of salt since vegan butter is saltier.
 You’ll want to use unsalted vegan butter that is sold as sticks or a bar since vegan spreads have more water content which won’t work as well when creaming together the butter and sugar.